 And let me be very clear.

-And when Joe Biden said, if you don't vote for me, you're a black, that insult to me as an American.
+And when Joe Biden said, if you don't vote for me, you're ain't black.

-And those people, Joe, who spoke at the Republican National Convention, Alice Johnson, Tim Scott, Herschel Walker, they told true American values of how how the Republican Party is a party of opportunity.
+And those people, Joe, who spoke at the Republican National Convention, Alice Johnson, Tim Scott, Herschel Walker, they told true American values of how the Republican Party is a party of opportunity.

 And you know what, Joe?

-It scares the Democrats because that plantation mentality is being fractured because many black Americans are moving the Republican Party.
+It scares the Democrats because that plantation mentality is being fractured because many black Americans are moving to the Republican Party.

 That's up nine points since the convention.